adonisjs/v5-docs/content/reference/orm/relations/many-to-many.md

 In the above example, the `sync` method will only keep the projects with the mentioned ids and removes the other ones.

-You can change this behavior by passing false to the second argument of sync method, then it will attach the given projects without deattach the others.
-This is usefull when you want to attach only if it's not already attached.
+You can change this behavior by passing false to the second argument of sync method, then it will attach the given projects without detaching the others.
+This is useful when you want to attach only if it's not already attached.

 ```ts
 await user
   .related('projects')
   .sync([1, 2],false)
 ```
-In the above example, the `sync` method will attach (only if they aren't already) the projects 1 and 2 without deattach the others.
+In the above example, the `sync` method will attach (only if they aren't already) the projects 1 and 2 without detaching the others.

 You can also perform a sync with pivot attributes.